Exploring muonphilic dark matter with the $Z_2$-even mediator at muon colliders: Results and discussions

 For visible on-shell mediator decays, we impose the condition \(\mathcal{B}(\text{MED}\to \mu^+\mu^-) > 99\%\) to determine the coupling parameter ratios, which in turn fixes \(g_D/g_f\) for the $\mathcal{L}_3$, $\mathcal{L}_4$, and $\mathcal{L}_8$ models and \(M_{D\phi}/g_f\) for the $\mathcal{L}_9$, $\mathcal{L}_{10}$, $\mathcal{L}_{13}$, and $\mathcal{L}_{14}$ models.
 These ratios are listed in the third column of Table~\ref{tab:coupling_parameters}.
 We can find that the coupling parameter ratios for four models $\mathcal{L}_9$, $\mathcal{L}_{10}$, $\mathcal{L}_{13}$, and $\mathcal{L}_{14}$ span a range of values rather than taking a single fixed one.
 This behavior occurs because the dimension-1 coupling \(M_{D\phi}\), which is closely related to the mediator mass for the mediator branching ratio calculations.
 Specifically, the ratio $M_{D\phi}/g_f$ required to satisfy \(\mathcal{B}(\text{MED}\to \mu^+\mu^-) > 99\%\) increases monotonically with the mediator mass.
 Furthermore, relaxing the branching ratio condition to values below $99\%$ would lead to a decrease in both the $g_D/g_f$ and $M_{D\phi}/g_f$ ratios.

 Using a mass ratio of \(M/m_D = 2.5\) (ensuring \(M > 2m_D\)) and benchmark mediator masses $M$ from $20$ GeV to $1500$ GeV, we derive the projected exclusion limits at significance \(Z = 1.96\).
 Our analysis shows that once the condition \(M > 2m_D\) is met, the results depend only moderately on the specific value of the $M/m_D$ ratio.
-The solid and dashed lines in Fig.~\ref{fig:exclusion_A} show these projected exclusion limits without and with $5\%$ systematic uncertainty, respectively.
-Among them, the exclusion lines of the $\mathcal{L}_3$, $\mathcal{L}_4$, and $\mathcal{L}_8$ models decrease monotonically with the increase of the mediator mass $M$, while those of the $\mathcal{L}_9$, $\mathcal{L}_{10}$, $\mathcal{L}_{13}$, and $\mathcal{L}_{14}$ models increase with the rise of $M$.
-Notably, the latter exhibits a monotonically decreasing trend within the mass range of \(20\ \text{GeV} - 100\ \text{GeV}\).
-This behaviour arises from the relaxed selection criteria for mediators with \(M = 20\ \text{GeV}\), which increases the background efficiency at the same time to twice its original value; to meet the significance threshold of \(Z = 1.96\), the required production cross-section corresponding to \(M = 20\ \text{GeV}\) is consequently enhanced.
-Furthermore, under the standard selection criteria, the signal efficiency for \(M = 50\ \text{GeV}\) is only $58\%$ of that for \(M = 100\ \text{GeV}\); thus, the required production cross-section for \(M = 50\ \text{GeV}\) is also larger than the corresponding value at \(M = 100\ \text{GeV}\).
+The solid and dashed lines in Fig.~\ref{fig:exclusion_A} show these projected exclusion limits without and with flat $5\%$ systematic uncertainty, respectively.